Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Our Approach

-\section{Join Executor}
+\subsection{Join Executor}

 The Join Executor (JEX) is responsible for materializing the join paths selected by the Path Explorer.
+JEX takes as input the selected paths $\mathcal{P}$ and the tables in the corpus, and produces $\pi$ augmented tables, one per path.
 Feature augmentation for supervised learning must satisfy two fundamental invariants: (1) \textit{row preservation}—the augmented table contains exactly $|T_{\text{base}}|$ rows, ensuring no training examples are duplicated or removed, and (2) \textit{distribution preservation}—the distribution of the target variable $y$ remains unchanged, preserving class frequencies (classification) or the empirical distribution (regression).
 Violating these invariants would alter the ML task itself, making the augmented dataset incompatible with the original supervised learning objective.

 To satisfy these invariants, existing systems~\cite{vldb20-arda, icde24-autofeat, icde25-featpilot} employ sequential binary left outer joins when materializing join paths.
 Given a join path $p = [T_{\text{base}}, T_1, T_2, \ldots, T_{\ell-1}]$ with join keys $(c_i^L, c_i^R)$ for each edge $(T_{i-1}, T_i)$, the binary approach sequentially materializes the path via left outer joins, i.e., $R_i \gets R_{i-1} \mathbin{\ltimes} T_i'$, where $T_i'$ is the deduplicated version of $T_i$ on join key $c_i^R$.
 Deduplication ensures unique key values in $T_i'$, preventing row explosion, while left outer joins preserve all base table rows, thereby maintaining both invariants by construction.
-While correct, this sequential approach materializes all $\ell-2$ intermediate results at full size, incurring potential computational overhead for long paths.
+While correct, this sequential approach materializes all $\ell-2$ intermediate results at full size, potentially incurring computational overhead for long paths.